-“What did Jesus mean in Mark 9:43ff when he said if the hand, foot, or eye causes you to sin to cut the hand or foot off or pluck the eye out?
+“What did Jesus mean in Mark 9:43 when he said if the hand, foot, or eye causes you to sin to cut the hand or foot off or pluck the eye out?
 I have heard sermons where it was said that Jesus did not mean that literally.
-I could accept that if it were not for the fact the he goes on to say that it would be better to enter life with one hand, foot, or eye than to have them both and be cast into hell.”
+I could accept that if it were not for the fact that he says that it would be better to enter life with one hand, foot, or eye than to have them both and be cast into hell.”

-The obvious meaning is this.
+The apparent meaning is this.
 Recognize the value of eternal things; don’t be derailed by temporal and physical distractions.

 Moreover, the language in the latter portion of the passage in no way negates the symbolism employed in the warning.

-The point is this.
-The value of being eternally with the Creator makes all of earth’s circumstances seem trivial.
+Here is the point.
+The value of being eternally in heaven with the Creator makes all of Earth’s circumstances seem trivial.

-A comprehension of at least some of the basic figures of speech utilized by the Bible writers is absolutely essential for a correct interpretation of Scripture in many cases.
-And a lack of such understanding has resulted in a variety of errors—some of which were painfully experienced.
+Comprehending some of the basic figures of speech utilized by the Bible writers is essential for a correct interpretation of Scripture in many cases.
+A lack of such understanding has resulted in various errors—some of which were painfully experienced.

-The Savior’s teaching in the context cited above, therefore, is to be viewed figuratively—not literally.
+The Savior’s emphatic teaching in the above context is to be viewed figuratively—not literally.
 There is virtually no controversy among serious Bible scholars about this matter.

 Nevertheless, we must eliminate the things in this life that might prevent us from being in heaven with God, no matter how precious and dear they are to us.